dsehnal/LiteMol/README.md

   * _Will require breaking changes._
 * Support for saving and restoring the state of the application.
   * _Will require breaking changes._
-* More visual primitives (spheres, cylinders, arrows, etc.).
-This is partially implemented.
-* Support for labels in the 3D scene.
 * Improved internal data representation of molecules.
   * _Will require breaking changes._